 Now, in all fairness to the Democrats, many of them want the wall, and I see it.

-They're just dying to say what they want to say, but they can't say it as as well as they would be able to if they were allowed to do it.
+But they can't say it as well as they would be able to if they were allowed to do it.

 Yes.

-Mr. President, um, so are you saying now you believe that on February the 15th, the only option you will have left is either close down the government or declare an emergency because you don't have any faith that this committee will come up with an answer.
+Mr. President, so are you saying now you believe that on February the 15th, the only option you will have left is either close down the government or declare an emergency because you don't have any faith that this committee will come up with an answer.

 Well, we have very, very strong legal standing.

-Uh but uh they tend to go to the Ninth Circuit, and when they go to the Ninth Circuit, things happen.
+And when they go to the Ninth Circuit, things happen.

 They go to the Ninth Circuit in many cases, and in fact, in most cases, it has nothing to do with the Ninth Circuit.